-Jazz's artworks have been presented in public settings and leading institutions including: ACCA, Melbourne; ACMI, Melbourne; Carriageworks, Sydney; Fremantle Biennale; HeK Basel, Switzerland; Museum of Contemporary Art, Sydney; Palais de Tokyo, Paris; Pivô, São Paulo; Powerhouse, Museum of Applied Arts & Sciences, Sydney; The Shed, New York; and others.
+Jazz's artworks have been presented in public settings and leading institutions including: ACCA, Melbourne; ACMI, Melbourne; The Art Gallery of South Australia; The Art Gallery of Western Australia; Carriageworks, Sydney; Fremantle Biennale; HeK Basel, Switzerland; Museum of Contemporary Art, Sydney; Palais de Tokyo, Paris; Pivô, São Paulo; Powerhouse, Museum of Applied Arts & Sciences, Sydney; The Shed, New York; and others.

 Trained as a filmmaker, Jazz’s first feature film WINHANGANHA, was commissioned by the National Film and Sound Archive and premiered in November 2023 in Sydney at the Art Gallery of New South Wales.
 WINHANGANHA is a groundbreaking film made entirely of archival footage that reexamines Australia's audio-visual history from a First Nations perspective.
 It will be touring nationally and internationally throughout 2024.

-Jazz is a proud descendant of the Wiradjuri nation, and is currently based on Gadigal land in Sydney, Australia.
+Jazz is a proud descendant of the Wiradjuri nation, and is currently based on Wangal land in Sydney, Australia.

 In 2024 she is a resident artist at Artspace in Sydney.